tiation/tiation-alma-street-project/Timeline/Chronological_Events.md

 ### Wednesday, May 28, 2025
 - **~10:45 AM**: Documentation process initiated to record and address the concerns regarding Tia's treatment
+- **~11:20 AM**: Tia requested to go for a morning walk to get food and was refused by staff

 ## Key Patterns and Concerns